Maksym Khlan

 Maksym Serhiyovych Khlan (Максим Сергійович Хлань; born 27 January 2003) is a Ukrainian professional footballer who plays as a left winger for Ekstraklasa club Górnik Zabrze.

 Club career

 Youth career

-Born in Zhytomyr, Khlan moved to the Karpaty Lviv's academy system after a short time in Dynamo Kyiv's system.
+Born in Zhytomyr, Maksym Khlan began his football journey in Ukraine, first training at the Dynamo Kyiv youth academy.
+In 2015, he moved to the Karpaty Lviv youth system, spending the majority of his formative years there.
+His performances at youth level earned him progression to Karpaty Lviv’s senior setup.

 Karpaty Lviv

-On 27 June 2020, he made his Ukrainian Premier League debut for Karpaty as a second-half substitute in the home derby match against FC Lviv.
+On 27 June 2020, Khlan made his Ukrainian Premier League debut for Karpaty Lviv, coming on as a second-half substitute in the home derby against FC Lviv.

 Zorya Luhansk

-In January 2021, he signed a contract with another Ukrainian Premier League side, Zorya Luhansk.
+In January 2021, Khlan signed a contract with another Ukrainian Premier League side, Zorya Luhansk.

 Lechia Gdańsk

 On 4 September 2023, after remaining a free agent throughout the summer, Khlan joined Polish I liga club Lechia Gdańsk, where he was assigned with squad number 30.
 Khlan made his debut in I liga on 22 September 2023, in a 3–1 victory over GKS Katowice.
 On 28 September 2023, he saw a red card during the final minutes of a 2–1 Polish Cup loss against Wisła Kraków.
 One month later, on 28 October, he scored his first goal for Lechia in the 35th minute of a 2–1 victory over Stal Rzeszów.
 Throughout the 2023–24 season, he appeared in 25 matches, scored nine goals and was shown two red cards.

 He scored his first goal in Ekstraklasa on 21 September 2024, in a 3–2 away loss against Jagiellonia Białystok.
 He left the club at the end of June 2025 when his contract expired.